Festival Gardens Site

 The remediation works benefit from planning permission and will continue to be supervised by an ecologist.

 For more details please click on the links above.

 If you have a question, ask the team at: firstname.lastname@example.org

 The former International Festival Gardens site, which opened in 1984 and closed in 1996, is situated in South Liverpool on the bank of the river, 3 miles from the city centre.

 The site comprises the publicly owned accessible gardens known as Festival Gardens (approx 25 acres), the Southern Grasslands (approx 47 acres) and the development zone (28 acres) which benefits from a planning consent for 1,308 apartments and 66 town houses (expires in 2022).

-Liverpool City Council is working with developers ION and Midia, who have formed a joint venture company, to develop a detailed masterplan for the development zone including residential, remediation, funding, public consultation and planning / highways strategies.
+Liverpool City Council, which bought the land in 2015, is working with developers IMGF Developments Ltd to develop a detailed masterplan for the development zone including residential, remediation, funding, public consultation and planning / highways strategies.

 The residential-led masterplan comprises up to 1,500 homes of a range and mix of types, community facilities, new public realm and enhanced Grasslands for leisure, recreation and nature conservation.

 A planning application is expected in Spring 2023.

 Pending permissions, the first homes could begin in Autumn 2023 in a phased approach to 2031.